Documentary Photography

 Landscape Photography

-Techniques for photographing natural and urban landscapes with depth, drama, and visual
+Techniques for capturing natural and built environments with depth, atmosphere, and emotional

 Lighting Fundamentals